AbdelazeezAbd/movie-trailer-website/README.md

 we set the information using movie class in media.py file, we must put the information with a specific arrangement according to the parameters in __init__ function in media.py, the arrangment is:
 1. movie title
-2. movie storyline
-3. movie poster image URL
+2. movie poster image URL
-4. movie youtube trailer URL
+3. movie youtube trailer URL

 at the end of the file we create a list that contains all the variable names, then we make the list is the input in open_movies_page function that is in fresh_tomatoes.py file to relate the movies data with web page and run the trailers there.